Public domain film: Re-imposing copyright following Uruguay Round

 Another issue specifically affects copyright of foreign works in the United States.
 The Uruguay Round agreements on copyright led to the U.S. Congress re-imposing copyright on some items which had fallen into the public domain (in section 514 of the URAA Act), as of 1996.

 In the course of changes made to both U.S. domestic law and international copyright agreements in the last two decades, some works which had fallen in the public domain had copyright restored in the U.S, and many others had new copyright protections placed on them for the first time.
 This was challenged on the grounds that works once in the public domain could not revert to copyright protection - a constitutional question.
 The see-saw course of court decisions on the matter has caused confusion, with many significant works (such as The Third Man) changing status several times in a short period.

 Specifically, from a holding published on 3 April 2009 to a reversal on 21 June 2010, re-imposition of copyright was not permitted.
 That brief period came after the 2001 American case Golan v.
 Gonzales was reconsidered in Golan v.
 Holder, which held that the "limited time" language of the United States Constitution's Copyright Clause does not preclude the extension of copyright protections to works previously in the public domain.

 Initially, Judge Babcock held that the First Amendment was not applicable to resurrecting foreign copyright claims.
 This holding followed tradition in that the First Amendment (which protects against suppression of free speech by government) has always been held not to prevail against the earlier copyright clause (copyrights are generally held by persons, not the U.S. government).

 Subsequently, Babcock reversed himself on advice by a higher court that such an act by an arm of government (Congress) changed the traditional interpretation of copyright and should be subject to First Amendment scrutiny.
 That reversal was itself reversed on appeal and summary judgement granted for the government.

 Babcock's holding - that "In the United States, that body of law includes the bedrock principle that works in the public domain remain in the public domain.
 Removing works from the public domain violated Plaintiffs’ vested First Amendment interests" - therefore no longer applies.
 In 2012, the United States Supreme Court decision in Golan upheld the ability of Congress to restore copyright to public domain works by international treaty.

-Note that restored, subtitled, and dubbed versions of films can themselves be subject to copyright, even if other elements of the film are in the public domain.
+Restored, subtitled, and dubbed versions of films can themselves be subject to copyright, even if other elements of the film are in the public domain.
 Thus even if a film dates from 1915 and as such is ineligible for copyright in the United States of America, a 2004 version with new visual or audio elements (including the addition of a new recording of the score of a silent film) may be itself eligible for a 2004 copyright to those new elements.
 Special features and packaging are themselves subject to copyright protection.